-As of December 31, 2013, the Company had estimated net operating loss carry forwards of \$8.5 million for tax purposes.
-The net operating losses relate to Japan and can be carried forward for nine years but are limited to 80 percent of taxable income.
-The net operating losses begin to expire at various dates between 2014 and 2022.
-Our Japan operations are taxed both by local authorities and in the U.S. Accordingly, a portion of Japan's net operating losses have been recognized as a benefit in the U.S.
+As of December 31, 2014, the Company had estimated net operating loss carry forwards of \$7.5 million for tax purposes.
+The net operating losses relate to Japan operations and can be carried forward for nine years but are limited to 80 percent of taxable income.
+The net operating losses begin to expire at various dates between 2015 and 2022.
+The Company's Japan operations are taxed both by local authorities and in the U.S. Accordingly, a portion of Japan's net operating losses have been recognized as a benefit in the U.S.

 The Company establishes valuation allowances for deferred tax assets when, after consideration of all positive and negative evidence, it is considered more-likely-than-not that a portion of the deferred tax assets will not be realized.
-The Company's valuation allowances of \$3.6 million and \$4.1 million at December 31, 2013 and December 31, 2012, respectively, reduce the carrying value of deferred tax assets associated with certain net operating loss carry forwards and other assets with insufficient positive evidence for recognition.
-The decrease in the valuation allowance is attributable to fluctuations in foreign currency.
+The Company's valuation allowances of \$3.0 million and \$3.6 million at December 31, 2014 and December 31, 2013, respectively, reduce the carrying value of deferred tax assets associated with certain net operating loss carry forwards and other assets with insufficient positive evidence for recognition.
+The decrease in the valuation allowance is primarily attributable to fluctuations in foreign currency and the recognition of net operating losses against Japan 2014 taxable income.

 The Company files a U.S. federal income tax return and income tax returns in various states and foreign jurisdictions.
-With a few exceptions, the Company is no longer subject to U.S. federal, state, or foreign income tax examinations by tax authorities for years before 2010.
+With a few exceptions, the Company is no longer subject to U.S. federal, state, or foreign income tax examinations by tax authorities for years before 2011.

-The Company has liabilities related to unrecognized tax benefits totaling \$0.7 million and \$0.4 million at December 31, 2013 and 2012, respectively, that if recognized would result in a reduction of the Company's effective tax rate.
+The Company has liabilities related to unrecognized tax benefits totaling \$1.3 million and \$0.7 million at December 31, 2014 and 2013, respectively, that if recognized would result in a reduction of the Company's effective tax rate.
 The liabilities are classified as other long-term liabilities in the accompanying consolidated balance sheets.
 The Company does not anticipate that total unrecognized tax benefits will materially change in the next twelve months.
 The Company recognizes interest and penalties related to income tax matters in income tax expense and reports the liability in current or long-term income taxes payable as appropriate.
-Interest and penalties were immaterial for each of the years ended December 31, 2013, 2012 and 2011.
-A reconciliation of the beginning and ending amount of unrecognized tax benefits is as follows:
+Interest and penalties were immaterial for each of the years ended December 31, 2014, 2013 and 2012.